 PMD Products That Provide Field Oriented Control

-Performance Motion Devices has been producing motion control ICs that provide advanced position and torque control of step motor, DC Brush, and Brushless DC motors for more than twenty-five years.
+Performance Motion Devices has been producing embedded motion control ICs that provide advanced position and torque control of step motor, DC Brush, and Brushless DC motors for more than twenty-five years.
 Since that time, we have also embedded these ICs into plug and play modules and boards.
 While different in packaging, all of these products are controlled by C-Motion, PMD's easy to use motion control language and are ideal for use in laboratory equipment, spindle control, liquid handling, and a wide variety of other high performance motion control applications.

 Juno Family of ICs